USS Gyatt: Legacy

-Her main contributions during the decade was her use as a missile test bed.
+Her main contributions during the decade was her use as a missile testbed.
 The ship's various trainings demonstrated the Terriers application onboard escorts, which saw the system adopted to the Navy's rapidly growing fleet of air-defense destroyer leaders.
 However, the battery proved to be too large for Gyatts small hull, as immense strain was placed on her electrical grid, little room was left for other systems or modifications, and the design was overly complicated.
 The experience dissuaded further efforts to convert destroyers into air-defense missile ships, and the Navy instead opted to convert the rest of her class into modernized anti-submarine escorts as part of the Fleet Rehabilitation and Modernization (FRAM) program.
 Her weapon tests also demonstrated the need for a smaller surface-to-air missile system, informing the development of the more compact RIM-24 Tartar, which was fitted on the next generation of guided missile destroyers.
 Issues regarding the Terrier were largely rectified with the larger Farragut-class destroyers as they were the first ships in the Navy built from the keel-up to provide missile-based air defense.
 With lessons in mind from Gyatt, the new ships displaced twice as much and carried two launchers and nearly three times as many missiles than her in better protected magazines.
 In the modern age, all destroyers are fitted with at least one kind of guided missile, especially in relation to air defense.